-Daniel Raphael Silverstein is a rabbi, educator, meditation teacher and MC/poet who has facilitated, performed and taught throughout Europe and the US.
+Daniel Raphael Silverstein is a rabbi, educator, meditation teacher and MC/poet who has facilitated, performed and taught across Europe, the US and Israel.
 Daniel was selected by the Jewish Week as one of the 36 young leaders “remaking the Jewish community” and has contributed to the Jerusalem Post, the Jewish Chronicle and the Huffington Post among others.
-He recently moved from Palo Alto, where he was Director of Jewish Life and Learning for Hillel at Stanford University, to Israel.
+He recently moved from Palo Alto, where he was Director of Jewish Life and Learning for Hillel at Stanford University, to Israel, where he is enjoying teaching and writing for institutions such as Pardes, the OU, Or HaLev and Wisdom Tribe.

 Daniel also co-founded Moishe House London, a successful experiment in post-denominational Judaism that has helped to breathe fresh life into the London Jewish community.